 If you’re particularly tech savvy or your home has quite specialised needs, you obviously might prefer one of the better routers available on the general market.
 But as free broadband-provided routers go, the Smart Hub 2 is top tier.

 According to Ofcom, BT’s customer service ranks somewhere in the middle of the pack.

 Customers are generally satisfied with their broadband, with complaints received about BT broadly in line with the industry average, and are fairly satisfied with how issues are handled.

 While BT isn’t as not standout impressive for customer service (Sky and EE currently take the crown there), it’s far from abysmal.

 BT calls review

 BT is still the king of landlines.

-Standard, basic line rental comes with inclusive weekend calls to UK landlines, which is pretty decent.
-You can upgrade that to include weekend calls or anytime calls, and you can add on international calling minutes for phoning people abroad.
+Standard, basic line rental (optional with BT broadband) comes with pay-as-you-go calls.
+You can upgrade that to include 700 calling minutes per month, or unlimited minutes, and you can add on international minutes for phoning people abroad.